Cyber-Chic/nasa/POETRY_INDEX.md

 ### 📐 Microscopic Flight Telemetry (Theoretical Vacuum Profile)
 * **Radiant Power Output:** ~1 Watt (as the core cools)
 * **Net Quantum Thrust:** ~3.33 Pico-Newtons (equivalent to the weight of a single red blood cell on Earth)
-* **System Classification:** TRL-1 Conceptual Art Integration / Non-Practical Theoretical Propulsion
+* **System Classification:** TRL-1 Conceptual Art Integration / Quantum Radiative Reaction Emitter

 ---

 ## 🌌 Inside the Moore Signal Archive

-This Space-Only Photon Rocket is an introductory project by The Moore Signal Archive, an impact-first creative studio developing original educational resources.
+This Space-Only Photonic Thruster is an introductory project by The Moore Signal Archive, an impact-first creative studio developing original educational resources.

 While our work connects directly to real astrophysical data, our projects focus on human connection: we ask everyone who builds or interacts with our archive to commit one quiet act of kindness here on Earth.